Frederick Winkle & Co (Ltd)

 Shard found on the beach in Whitby, Yorkshire, England [2023]

-The ware shown was produced for and supplied to the British Government; it was ultimately property of the Crown/Government.
+This ware was produced for and supplied to the British Government; it was ultimately property of the Crown/Government.

-F. Winkle (and others) were given government contracts throughout the late 1900s (WWI) and produced canteen ware - most likely for the armed services.
+F. Winkle (and others) were given government contracts throughout the late 1900s (WWI) and beyond and produced canteen ware - most likely for the armed services.

 The ‘W’ within the diamond relates to the products being commissioned and produced for the Office of Works.
 This mark is there to distinguish the piece from being normal ‘utilitarian’ ware for public sale or belonging to anyone organisation.